-The Pennsylvania State Police announced today, September 18, 2020 that Governor Tom Wolf has granted an additional extension to license to carry firearms permits.
-Permits which expired on March 19,2020 or later have been extended to December 31, 2020.
+The Pennsylvania State Police announced today, December 15, 2020 that Governor Tom Wolf has granted an additional extension to license to carry firearms permits.
+Permits which expired on March 19,2020 or later have been extended to March 31, 2021.
 The extension is necessary due to the closure of some county courthouses and sheriff's offices, as well as other protective measures being taken to limit the spread of COVID-19.
-A copy of the press release can be viewed at the link below:

 The Sheriff Sales Scheduled for Friday, December 18, 2020, January 22, 2021, and February 26, 2021 at 10:00 A.M. will be postponed until Friday March 26, 2021.

 In Alumnae Hall Auditorium

 100 College Drive

 No firearms, knives or other weapons are permitted on the Cedar Crest College Campus.

 We acknowledge the inconvenience this temporary policy presents and appreciate your continued cooperation.

 Press Release: Telephone Scammers

 (Click Link Above for more Information)